 The above-listed topics is the general average.
 And so under normal circumstances, there will be at least 2 teachers (maybe more) teacher teaching one part of the curriculum.

 And so this level of expertise is covered in the costs, especially if the other teachers have to travel or if they are very well known.

 Yoga teacher training is an investment, especially if you have decided that you want to be a yoga teacher.
 The reason is that in most places it is a requirement to start teaching yoga.

 Whether yoga teacher training is worth the money depends on whether you want to become a yoga teacher.
 As it is necessary to do yoga teacher training, you then need to look into the different options and find a course that has a teacher you respect and is within your budget.

 The most common type of yoga teacher training is a 200-hour training.
 This is either done full time in one month or it is spread over several weekends in a year.

-The full month versions are generally held in specific retreat center settings.
+The full-month versions are generally held in specific retreat center settings.
 Whereas the courses that are spread out throughout the year are generally held in yoga studios around the world.
-Both have their advantages and disadvantages so it really up to you which one you choose.
+Both have their advantages and disadvantages so it is really up to you which one you choose.

 The general schedule involves morning asana practice, followed by philosophy and anatomy in the afternoons.